-THERE has been just a chance that the country might have been deprived of the "unrivalled admi-nistrative ability" of the First Lord of the Admiralty.
+THERE has been just a chance that the country might have been deprived of the "unrivalled administrative ability" of the First Lord of the Admiralty.
 Major Beresford, at Castle Hedingham, illustrating the purity of his political life, declared that he had never given but two votes in parliament of which he had repented.
-Of course one was on the affirma-tion of the principle of free trade, the other to assist in getting Sir J. Graham out of the letter-opening scrape in 1844.
+Of course one was on the affirmation of the principle of free trade, the other to assist in getting Sir J. Graham out of the letter-opening scrape in 1844.
 Being irate, he delivered himself of strong and expressive language towards Sir James, which there is no occasion to repeat, and the First Lord of the Admiralty resorts to the ultima ratio which is so strictly forbidden in the navy and army.
-He sends a letter by a "friend," which is not made public, but which must have been to the purpose, for it produces the following correspondence:
+He sends a letter by a "friend," which is not made public, but which must have been to the purpose, for it produces the following correspondence

-Hampton-court, 14th Oct., 1854.
-Sir,--In reference to your letter of the 12th, I have carefully read over the report of my speech at the anni-versary meeting of the Hinchford Agricultural and Conservative Club, as published in the Essex Gazette, which I have just received.
+Hampton-court, 14th Oct., 1854, Sir,-In reference to your letter of the 12th, I have carefully read over the report of my speech at the anniversary meeting of the Hinchford Agricultural and Conservative Club, as published in the Essex Gazette, which I have just received.

-I have consulted a friend on whose judgment I rely, and he considers that the language to which you refer is unduly offensive, in which opinion, on reflection, I coincide.
-One word-" coward"-slipped out unintentionally.
+I have consulted a friend on whose judgment I rely, and he considers that the language to which you refer ally.
 I therefore retract it; and I beg to express to you my feeling of regret that I should have been betrayed, in the warmth of the moment, into transgressing the fair bounds of courtesy.
-I remain, your obedient, humble servant, (Signed) WM, BERESFORD.
+I remain, your obedient, humble servant, (Signed) WM.
+BERMSFORD.
 The Rt.
 Hon.
 Sir James Graham, Bart., M.P.